tg-sec/dvna/Task_Report/docs/static_analysis.md

 snyk test
 ```

-* Snyk also gives a non-zero status code, if it finds any vulnerable dependencies, hence, I ran it through a script,which performs a scan and stores the report in a JSON format, to avoid build-failure with the pipeline.
+* Snyk also gives a non-zero status code, if it finds any vulnerable dependencies, hence, I ran it through a script, which performs a scan and stores the report in a JSON format, to avoid build-failure with the pipeline.
 The contents of the script I wrote are as follows:

 ```bash
 #!/bin/bash